shivangiphilic/C/README.md

-Scheduler Dispatch ALgorithms in C
+Scheduler Dispatch Algorithms in C